 Arctic Broadband Forum 2017 will Take Place in Early May

-The University of Alaska Fairbanks along with the University of the Arctic (also see eLearning Inside News‘ recent interview the University of the Arctic) recently announced that The Arctic Broadband Forum 2017 will take place in Fairbanks, Alaska from May 8 to 9, 2017.
-The forum will bring together educators, researchers, and industry officials from across the Arctic region and around the world to explore the potential of telecommunications and broadband use in the Arctic.
+The University of Alaska Fairbanks along with the University of the Arctic (also see eLearning Inside News‘ recent interview the University of the Arctic) recently announced that The Arctic Broadband Forum 2017 will take place in Fairbanks in May.
+The forum will connect educators, industry officials, as well as researchers from around the Arctic region and the world to explore the potential of telecommunications and broadband use in the Arctic.
 This year’s forum will have a specific focus on questions of cultural preservation and self-determination of indigenous populations in the Arctic.

 Among other presentations, the conference will feature a presentation on Alaska’s “Online With Libraries” (OWL) videoconferencing network and its connected statewide tutoring services.
 The OWL program started in 2011 with federal funds provided through the American Recovery and Reinvestment Act and was administered through the Broadband Technology Opportunities Program (BTOP) of the U.S. Department of Commerce.
 Today, the OWL Project continues to flourish, but is funded by the State of Alaska.
 OWL offers more than access to library materials.
 It is a tutoring network committed to providing students with language resources, including access to education in Alaska’s indigenous languages.